 Let me show you a couple of images that might give you a few ideas for setting up your own invitation to create a mini ocean world.

-This tiny little glass bottle holds a message my little girl wrote.
+This tiny glass bottle holds a message my little girl wrote.
 I found a whole bag of these mini glass bottles at the dollar store and they are also PERFECT for holding fairy dust.
 Just saying, it will make your child’s day, or even year.

-The beads and gems come from our craft box and hold a similar kind of “must have essentials” status for children.
+The beads and glass gems come from our craft box and hold a similar kind of “must have essentials” status for children.
 They come in handy in all kinds of pretend play situations.

 We have a huge box with seashells that we get out for play occasions like these.
 It’s great to use real elements of nature in small world play.
 There’s so much kids can learn through play.